teachingaway/teachingaway.github.io/_posts/2014-06-02-nautilus-v-biosig-decision.md

 Patents grant rights to an invention, and these rights are defined in the patent's "Claims."
 The "claims" are a numbered list of run-on sentences found toward the end of the patent document.
 They define what's in and what's out.

 _In theory_, patent claims are supposed to notify competitors about what technology requires a license and what's public domain.
 If its described in a claim, its patented, and you need a license.
-If the technology is not described in any patent claims, its public domain. _In practice_, patent claims are difficult to read and understand, and their meaning is often ambiguous.
+If the technology is not described in any patent claims, its public domain.
+Thats a nice theory. _In practice_, patent claims are difficult to read and understand, and their meaning is often ambiguous.
 They might look like this:

-    1. A multi-modal crowdfunding platform, comprising: a plurality of contextual back-links a prime number factorization engine, an API for disruption-as-a-service, and a peer-to-peer network for salting rainbow tables.
+    1. A multi-modal crowdfunding platform, comprising: a plurality of contextual back-links a prime number factorization engine, an API for disruption-as-a-service, and a peer-to-peer network for salty rainbow tables.

     2. The platform of claim 1, further comprising, robust A/B testing for curated moonshots.

-It doesn't make much sense, does it?
-The [actual patent claim](https://www.google.com/patents/US5337753) at issue in _Nautilus v.
+Patent claims are difficult to understand.
+My example is an exaggeration, but the [actual patent claim](https://www.google.com/patents/US5337753) at issue in _Nautilus v.
 Biosig_ is only slightly better:

     1. A heart rate monitor for use by a user in association with exercise apparatus